3 Common Miniature Dachshund Behaviour Problems (And How To Fix Them)

 Problem 2: Aggression & 'Napoleon Complex'

-Implement "big dog expectations" with formal training: proper heel work, sit-stays, impulse control.
+Implement "big dog expectations" with formal training—proper heel work, sit-stays, impulse control.
 Their size doesn't excuse poor behaviour.
-Never pick them up to "save" them from situations as this reinforces fear and makes aggression worse.

-Use "confidence building" through appropriate dog interactions: carefully select stable, calm dogs for socialisation.
+Use confidence building through appropriate dog interactions.
+Carefully select stable, calm dogs for socialisation.
 Avoid dog parks where they might be overwhelmed.

 Problem 3: Back Problems Leading to Behaviour Changes

-Why it happens: Their elongated spine (bred for burrow navigation) creates extreme susceptibility to intervertebral disc disease (IVDD) - 25% will experience back problems in their lifetime.
-Back pain is common and leads to irritability, reluctance to move, housetraining issues (can't hold positions comfortably), and aggression when touched.
+Why it happens: Their elongated spine (bred for burrow navigation) creates extreme susceptibility to intervertebral disc disease (IVDD).
+25% will experience back problems in their lifetime.
+Back pain is common and leads to irritability, reluctance to move, house-training issues (can't hold positions comfortably), and aggression when touched.
 Sudden behavioural changes often indicate undiagnosed pain.

 Maintain healthy weight as obesity exponentially increases back strain and disc pressure.
-They should have visible waist when viewed from above.
+They should have a visible waist when viewed from above.

-Provide orthopaedic bedding reducing pressure on spine and joints - memory foam beds designed for senior dogs work well.
+Provide orthopaedic bedding reducing pressure on spine and joints.
+Memory foam beds designed for senior dogs work well.

 Is a Miniature Dachshund Right for a New Owner?